 - Input sensitivity: 4mV (mic), 2.5mV (MM), 150mV (DIN), 150mV (line)

 - Signal-to-noise ratio: 70 dB (MM), 80 dB (DIN), 80 dB (line)

 - Channel separation: 50 dB (MM), 50 dB (line)

 - Output: 150mV (line), 30mV (DIN), 0.775V (Pre Out)

 There are some issues known to this receiver.
 The driver board, RF power supply board and Dolby board all have common problems.
 The driver board has problematic resistors while the RF board runs very hot which can cause problems and the Dolby board tends to get cracks in the solder traces.
 The DB board cannot be bypassed and all signals run through it so if it has problems then your receiver will not work properly.

 Vintage Sansui receivers have always been popular and, therefore, somewhat pricey.
-The Sansui 9090DB can sell for over $1300.
-If you don't want to spend that much but want performance that is just about as good then you should consider the 8080DB.
-It sells for around $500 in very good working condition.
+The Sansui 9090DB is flat out expensive.
+If you don’t want to spend that much but want performance that is just about as good then you should consider the 8080DB.